A Critical Analysis and Comparison of Ethanol and CO2 Extraction Techniques for CBD Derived from Hemp

 Table of Contents

 Ethanol has been used as a solvent to extract essential oils from botanicals for centuries.
-Recently, ethanol has been used to extract the cannabinoids CBD and CBG from hemp, and THC from cannabis.
+Recently, ethanol has been used to extract the cannabinoids CBD and CBG from hemp.
 Ethanol is an attractive solvent because it is readily available in commercial quantities and relatively inexpensive in a denatured state.

 This article compares denatured ethanol vs. CO2 as an extraction solvent.
 We discuss chemical residue contaminants, testing issues, solvent reuse, and solvent revalidation requirements.
 We also discuss and compare solvent loss costs for the two extraction techniques and show how solvent losses can contribute to high operating costs.
 Finally, we present a comprehensive comparison of ethanol and CO2 as extraction solvents.